Progress is impossible without change, and those who cannot change their minds cannot change anything.

 Table 16.2 breaks down melodic conjunctions between Ein feste Burg and Variation VII by note type.
 There are six shared melody note types (A, A flat, B, C, F, and G) with frequencies ranging from 2 through 35.

-Table 16.4 summarizes all matching notes between Ein feste Burg and Variation II, giving totals and percentages for melodic and harmonic conjunctions.
+Table 16.4 summarizes all matching notes between Ein feste Burg and Variation VII, giving totals and percentages for melodic and harmonic conjunctions.